 Keeping a clean workplace has always been important.
-But with the whole world dealing with the coronavirus — a deadly virus that we cannot see — office spaces must become more cautious and vigilant to protect the safety of its employees.
+But with the whole world dealing with the coronavirus — a deadly virus that we cannot see — office spaces must become more cautious and vigilant to protect the safety of their employees.
 If your business is about to resume operations, here’s a helpful guide for office sanitization during COVID-19.

 Office Sanitization: How to Clean and Disinfect Your Workplace